KothaiDG/java-projects/README.md

 ---

+**Concepts Used:**
+`Scanner`, `for` loop, `if-else` conditions, arithmetic operations.

+---

+## 🎯 3.
+Number Guessing Game
+A fun game where the computer randomly picks a number between **1 and 100**, and the user has to guess it.
+The program gives hints like *“Too High”* or *“Too Low”* until the correct number is guessed.

+**Example Output:**
+Welcome to the Number Guessing Game!
+I'm thinking of a number between 1 and 100.
+Try to guess it!

+Enter your guess: 45
+Too low!
+Try again.
+Enter your guess: 78
+Too high!
+Try again.
+Enter your guess: 65
+🎉 Congratulations!
+You guessed the number in 3 attempts **Concepts Used:**
+`Random` class, `while` loop, conditional statements.

+---

-## 💡 What I Learned
+### 💡 What I Learned
-- Taking user input using the `Scanner` class
+- Taking input using `Scanner`
-- Using loops and conditional statements
+- Using loops and conditional logic effectively
-- Performing calculations based on input
+- Generating random numbers
-- Writing simple and readable Java programs
+- Writing clean, readable Java code
+- Understanding basic problem-solving using Java

+---

+### 🚀 How to Run
+1. Open the project in **Eclipse IDE**.
+2. Open any `.java` file (for example, `Number_Guessing_Game.java`).
+3. Run the program and follow the console instructions.

 ---